Skip to the content.

 Swap status

 The swap status region allows the bootloader to recover in case it restarts in the middle of an image swap operation.
 The swap status region consists of a series of single-byte records.
 These records are written independently, and therefore must be padded according to the minimum write size imposed by the flash hardware.
-In the below figure, a min-write-size of 1 is assumed for simplicity.
 The structure of the swap status region is illustrated below.
 In this figure, a min-write-size of 1 is assumed for simplicity.

 0 1 2 3